clio-lang/clio/docs/source/index.rst

         -> * [await] |fib|
         -> * (console.log @it)

+Click on the run button to run the above example, or continue reading on this article to learn more about the language!

 .. attention::
    Clio was recently rewritten from scratch, some parts of this document have been updated to reflect the new changes, but